ahgroup/DSAIRM/README.md

 dsairmmenu()
 ```

-You can also give the package [a quick try online, without having to install it](https://handelgroup.shinyapps.io/dsairm/).
+You can also give the package [a quick try online, without having to install it](https://shiny.ovpr.uga.edu/DSAIRM/).
 I still recommend you install it like any regular R package should you decide that you want to use it.
-Note that I only have a free plan for shinyapps.io, where the online version is hosted.
-If the link fails to work it likely means I reached my maximum monthly allowed capacity.
-In that case, just go ahead and install the package.
 It's only 3 commands to get it up and running!
+Note that the shiny server on which I host the online version of the package is not regularly monitored and the package is not updated that frequently.
+If the online app doesn't work, please let me know (through a Github Issue).

 For a quick introduction to the package, step-by-step instructions on getting started, and more information on the different ways you can use the package [see the tutorial (vignette)](https://ahgroup.github.io/DSAIRM/articles/DSAIRM.html).